geoff-project/coi/docs/guide/core.rst

             ...

 Note that these three values need not be defined inside the class scope.
-You are free to define them inside your ``__init__()`` method or change them at run-time.
+You are free to define them inside your :meth:`~object.__init__()` method or change them at run-time.
 This is useful because some optimization problems might decide to be configurable in the exact devices they talk to.

 You are free not to define these attributes at all.
 In this case, the host application will see the inherited default values and assume no particular